Flaky. Sweet. A little tart. Oh, so good.

 Almost ready to bake now … The turnovers are transferred to a baking sheet and the edges are pressed with a fork.
 That gives them that pretty ribbed appearance.
-The tops are dusted with course sugar (optionally, you can use course sugar mixed with a little cinnamon).
+The tops are dusted with coarse sugar (optionally, you can use course sugar mixed with a little cinnamon).
 The ribbing acts as a great catch for the sugar too.
 Then, the baking sheet is slid into the oven and a half-hour or so later out comes the wonderful, puffy, crispy turnovers.

 Then, all that is left to do is to devour them.

-2 Granny Smith apples
+- 2 Granny Smith apples

-1 tbsp brown sugar
+- 1 tbsp brown sugar

-1 tsp cinnamon
+- 1 tsp cinnamon

-1/8 tsp Kosher salt
+- 1/8 tsp Kosher salt

-Preheat the oven to 350 degrees.
+- Preheat the oven to 350 degrees.
 Line a baking sheet with parchment paper.

-Cut the puff pastry into four quarters.
+- Cut the puff pastry into four quarters.
 Dust a cutting board with flour.
 Using a floured rolling pin, roll out each square of puff pastry until about doubled in size.
 Divide the apple mixture evenly among the four squares, spooning into the center.
 Fold the dough over diagonally and press the edges to seal.
 Transfer to the baking sheet.
 Using a fork, press the edges again to seal.